Table of contents

 |Age Range||Average Premium|

-You can expect to see your monthly premium drop about once a decade or so.
-Once you hit retirement age, however, you may see your rates begin to climb back up.
+You can expect to see your monthly premium drop every 10 years or so.
+As you get closer to retirement, however, you may see your rates creep back up a bit in Tucson.

 Average Car Insurance Rates by Gender

 Car insurance rates for female drivers are usually cheaper than those for male drivers.
-While female drivers pay a little bit less than male drivers on their monthly premiums, the difference is only about $2 per month in Tucson.
+While female drivers pay slightly less than male drivers on their monthly premiums, the difference in Tucson is only about $3 a month.

 Average Auto Insurance Rates by Driving Record